OguzPastirmaci/misc/ubuntu-rdma-oci.md

 kube-node
 ```

-7 -  Verify the configuration
+7 -  Verify the configuration.

 ```bash
 ansible all -m raw -a "hostname"